“Gymnastic exercises to achieve bodily fitness and grace of movement.”

 Variations: Continue to elevate your legs, putting them on a bench, in rings, etc. Basically put more and more of your body weight above your body, adding to the weight your shoulders are carrying.
 Wall-assisted handstand, wall-assisted handstand push-ups, free handstand, free handstand push-ups.

 Grab a horizontal bar above you so that you hang, with your hands at shoulder width and facing away from you.
 Make sure you shift your shoulders up and back, flexing your traps.
 Pull your body up towards the bar, reaching your chin above the bar.
-Slowly lower your body back down for one full rep.
+Slowly lower your body back down for one full rep. (If you are unable to do pull-ups, here are some alternative back exercises you can do to build the strength up for pull-ups.)

 Variations: To start, you can do either chin-ups (with your palms facing you and closer together).
 Then you can work your way up to archer pull-ups, assisted one hand pull-ups, and even muscle-ups.